UkoeHB/bevy_girk/USAGE.md

     - *Client initialization types*: Usually multiplayer games are divided into an initial loading phase and then a game phase.
 The game phase can contain multiple reconnect cycles.
 You can track your game's state to distinguish between startup loading and reconnecting (which may require different loading screens and systems).
 - `ClientInitState::InProgress` will be set on disconnect, which means the `ClientFwLoadingSet` will run.
 - `bevy_replicon` replicated client state will be preserved across a reconnect if you use `bevy_replicon_repair` to register components for replication (e.g. with `app.replicate_repair::<GameInitProgress>()`).
 If you don't use `bevy_replicon_repair` then you need to manually repair your client state (e.g. by despawning and cleaning up all old replicated entities when entering `ClientFwState::Syncing`, although note that this may cause a visual glitch for the duration of this state).
-- Client requests submitted to the `ClientRequestSender` will fail to send while in `ClientFwState::Connecting`.
+- Client requests submitted to the `ClientSender` will fail to send while in `ClientFwState::Connecting`.
 This ensures a clean start when you enter `ClientFwState::Syncing`.
 Note that a disconnect event always occurs at an ambiguous point in time.
 In practice your client messages will fail to send from that ambiguous disconnect point until you enter `ClientFwState::Syncing` for the reconnect cycle, and then will succeed until another disconnect occurs (which will trigger another reconnect cycle to repair the client).
 - Old server messages from the previous connection session will be discarded.
 New server messages will synchronize with the first replication message post-reconnect, using `bevy_replicon`'s normal message/replication synchronization mechanism.
 This means you won't process any server messages until you enter `ClientFwState::Init` (messages received in `ClientFwState::Syncing` are buffered).